Advice Moving to a CCRC

 Finding the right senior living community for yourself or a loved one is a significant journey.
 Taking a thoughtful, step-by-step approach helps you feel confident that the community you choose meets both current needs and future plans.

-To simplify the search, we have broken the process down into five key steps:
+To simplify the search for older adults—and the adult children helping guide the decision—we have broken the process into five key steps:

 1. Ask for Recommendations

-Finding the right senior living options is not always straightforward, so start by asking for help:
+Finding the right senior living options for yourself, or a parent, is not always straightforward—start by asking for help.

-• Reach out to people you trust: friends, neighbors, colleagues or family members who have experience with senior living.
+• Reach out together to people you trust: friends, neighbors, colleagues and family members who have experience with senior living.
+An adult child may bring a helpful perspective and ask questions you may not think to raise.

-• Use word-of-mouth referrals: personal experiences can help narrow your search and highlight options that align with your values and priorities.
+• Lean into word-of-mouth referrals: personal experiences shared by friends, peers and adult children who have helped a parent navigate this decision can help narrow your search and identify communities that align with your priorities.

 3. Do Your Online Research